Hey Kids (Start Here)

 Newt is pissed, the kids are pissed, his living monument to Hermann Gottlieb circa three weeks ago is pissed, his brain as a collective whole is pissed.

-“Well, this is not going to work,” he snaps.
+“Well this isn’t going to work,” he snaps.

 High above him, the sea birds cry.

-Newt turns left and starts walking, his right hand trailing along the Wall.
+Newt turns and starts walking, trailing a hand along the Wall.

 This plan is getting worse as it evolves, his brain says.
 You realize that, correct?
 What would Hermann say if he could see you now?